-Bitfinex charges their trading fees based on the market you are trading, so the spot market fees will differ from what you pay to execute derivatives contracts orders.
+Bitfinex charges its trading fees based on the market you are trading, so the spot market fees will differ from what you pay to execute derivatives contract orders.

 However, the exchange still uses the maker-taker model and a tiered structure, meaning the fees will largely depend on whether you add liquidity to their books or remove it and the volume you transact every 30 days.

 Traders with zero or slightly more 30-day trading volume will pay 0.0200% and 0.0650% maker and taker fees, respectively.
 The high-volume traders with a 30-day trade volume of more than $30 million get a maker rebate, meaning they do not pay any fees and their taker fees depend on their average trading volume.